DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ^[2]: http://daringfireball.net/projects/markdown/

-# 07 Guide: How to make a simple ePub
+# 07 Guide: How to make a simple EPUB

-Focus: epub2/3, HTML5 (app) + PDF
+Focus: EPUB 2/3, HTML5 (app) + PDF

 <!--example Manifesto, El Lissitzky-->

-## A simple e-book
+## A simple ebook
 Flow chart: workflow <!-- Loes & Kimmy-->
 ![Simplest possible case](../images/_in_progress/08_markdowntoepub_simple "simple")

-## Direct conversion to ePub
+## Direct conversion to EPUB

-Making an epub doesn't have to be complicated.
-As the epub standard is open and based on HTML (the same format as web pages), there's a large and growing variety of ways to convert and export to an epub from different kinds of sources.
-For very simple publications, it may be possible to use a tool that directly converts your document to an epub.
+Making an EPUB doesn't have to be complicated.
+As the EPUB standard is open and based on HTML (the same format as web pages), there's a large and growing variety of ways to convert and export to an EPUB from different kinds of sources.
+For very simple publications, it may be possible to use a tool that directly converts your document to an EPUB.

-Two popular conversion programs that can convert from a wide variety of input formats and produce epub's are ''pandoc''[] and ''ebook-convert''[^1](http://manual.calibre-ebook.com/cli/ebook-convert.html).
+Two popular conversion programs that can convert from a wide variety of input formats and produce EPUB's are 'pandoc'[] and ''ebook-convert''[^1](http://manual.calibre-ebook.com/cli/ebook-convert.html).

-For example, consider Charlotte Bronte's ''Jane Eyre,'' available from Project Gutenberg in a variety of formats (including epub).
+For example, consider Charlotte Bronte's 'Jane Eyre,' available from Project Gutenberg in a variety of formats (including EPUB).
 The ["plain text" version](http://www.gutenberg.org/cache/epub/1260/pg1260.txt), is the complete text of the book in a single file with no styling (no fonts, sizes, or bold etc).

-TODO: Give simple example of using markdown + pandoc? to produce a simple epub.
+TODO: Give simple example of using markdown + pandoc? to produce a simple EPUB.

 ![Simplest possible case](../images/_in_progress/08_markdown_to_epub "simple")
 <!--where should this image go?
 What is it's purpose?
 There is also a small portion missing at the top-->

 ##EPUB from scratch
 The process of creating an EPUB from scratch is similar to developing a simple website.
-The main difference is that while websites can and often link to other websites, an epub is "self-contained", any pages that are linked to, or images that are displayed must be part of the collection.
-Creating an epub by hand is useful for creating small personal publications, or for making publications that explore the particularities of the epub format in detail.
+The main difference is that while websites can and often link to other websites, an EPUB is 'self-contained', any pages that are linked to, or images that are displayed must be part of the collection.
+Creating an EPUB by hand is useful for creating small personal publications, or for making publications that explore the particularities of the EPUB format in detail.

-An epub is a Zip archive typically named with the extension ".epub" instead of ".zip".
-The epub is a compressed collection of HTML files, stylesheets, and images, like the files found on a website, compiled together with some extra files that mark and structure the files so that an ereader can display them.
-Any file archiver that works with zip files (Archive Utility, The Unarchiver, WinZip, etc.) can open and decompress an epub file.
-In some cases, it might simply be necessary to rename the ".epub" with ".zip".
-More information about how to automate the epub zipping process can be found [here](http://www.mobileread.com/forums/showthread.php?t=55681).
+An EPUB is a Zip archive typically named with the extension '.epub' instead of '.zip'.
+The EPUB is a compressed collection of HTML files, stylesheets, and images, like the files found on a website, compiled together with some extra files that mark and structure the files so that an ereader can display them.
+Any file archiver that works with zip files (Archive Utility, The Unarchiver, WinZip, etc.) can open and decompress an EPUB file.
+In some cases, it might simply be necessary to rename the '.epub' with '.zip'.
+More information about how to automate the EPUB zipping process can be found [here](http://www.mobileread.com/forums/showthread.php?t=55681).

-A rudimentary epub is used as an example to explain several of its concepts and may be [downloaded here]().
+A rudimentary EPUB is used as an example to explain several of its concepts and may be [downloaded here]().

-###Layout of an epub package
+###Layout of an EPUB package

-Decompressing an epub will reveal its directory layout and in that way make clear how an epub is set up.
-As explained above, the epub can be seen as a compressed Zip archive, looking as follows after unzipping it:
+Decompressing an EPUB will reveal its directory layout and in that way make clear how an EPUB is set up.
+As explained above, the EPUB can be seen as a compressed Zip archive, looking as follows after unzipping it:

 ![Figure: EPUB layout](../images/chapterabb_img.png "Figure: EPUB layout")

-The *META-INF* and *OEBPS* directories and *mimetype* should always be present in an epub file and form a large part of what constitutes as an epub.
+The *META-INF* and *OEBPS* directories and *mimetype* should always be present in an EPUB file and form a large part of what constitutes as an EPUB.

-*META-INF* contains an XML file (*container.xml*) which directs e-readers to an inventory (an .opf file) of all the files present in the publication.
+*META-INF* contains an XML file (*container.xml*) which directs ereaders to an inventory (an .opf file) of all the files present in the publication.

 *OEBPS* is the location where all the content (HTML files, images, audio, video, etc.) of the publication is stored, (nested) subcategories are possible but not mandatory.
-The .opf file (traditionally named *content.opf*) is important; this contains the metadata for the epub and is in turn referenced by the aforementioned *container.xml*.
-You might see another file with a .ncx extension (traditionally *toc.ncx*), it holds the hierarchical table of contents for the epub and is entirely optional as it isn't part of the epub specification.
+The .opf file (traditionally named *content.opf*) is important; this contains the metadata for the EPUB and is in turn referenced by the aforementioned *container.xml*.
+You might see another file with a .ncx extension (traditionally *toc.ncx*), it holds the hierarchical table of contents for the EPUB and is entirely optional as it isn't part of the EPUB specification.

-The file *mimetype* contains a single line describing the epub file as `application/epub+zip`, this file allows e-readers to check whether the file is actually an epub and thus if they can read it.
+The file *mimetype* contains a single line describing the EPUB file as `application/epub+zip`, this file allows ereaders to check whether the file is actually an EPUB and thus if they can read it.

-These three components form the basic structure of an epub and are required in order for the file to be a valid epub.
+These three components form the basic structure of an EPUB and are required in order for the file to be a valid EPUB.

-###Creating your own epub
+###Creating your own EPUB

-Most of the elements of an epub can be produced by hand in a text editor - not to be confused by a word processor like Microsoft Word or Apple's Pages.
+Most of the elements of an EPUB can be produced by hand in a text editor - not to be confused by a word processor like Microsoft Word or Apple's Pages.
 Popular text editors include BBEdit, TextWrangler or TextMate for Mac or NotePad++ and PSPad for Windows.
-Below follows a step by step process of creating a very simple epub.
+Below follows a step by step process of creating a very simple EPUB.

 ####Creating the required files and directories
 ![Creating Files and Directories](../images/_in_progress/08_3_creating_files "Creating Files and Directories")
-1. Create a directory to store the files and subdirectories for your epub in, e.g. *Example*;
+1. Create a directory to store the files and subdirectories for your EPUB in, e.g. *Example*;
 2. Create two more directories inside the one you've just created, one called *META-INF* and the other *OEBPS*;
 3. Using a text editor create a plain text file and add the line `application/epub+zip` to the file;
 4. Save the plain text file, without a file extension, and name it *mimetype* alongside the two directories you created in step 2.